-There are two main characteristics that spell the difference between headaches and migraines.
+Two main characteristics spell the difference between headaches and migraines.
 They are locality and intensity.

-Headache intensity is typically of a dull and mild pressure only.
-Migraine intensity, on the other hand, is much more intense with a throbbing and pulsing sensation on the head.
+Headache intensity is typical of dull and mild pressure only.
+On the other hand, migraine intensity is much more intense, with a throbbing and pulsing sensation on the head.

 Headaches are typically felt over the entire head.
-Migraines are typically localized only on either side of your head.
+Migraines are typically localised only on either side of your head.

-Now, there are also some other symptoms that are mostly felt by migraine sufferers more than headache patients.
+Now, some other symptoms are felt mainly by migraine sufferers more than headache patients.
 These symptoms are:

 These symptoms are usually exacerbated by exposure to bright lights and loud sounds.
 And these are also not present in a simple, mild headache.